 Does email marketing work?
 If you manage to use the right email marketing tips, the answer is a resounding yes.

 This happens mainly because they fail to see any positive results with their email marketing efforts due to their own shortcomings.

-Studies have shown that email marketing helps generate even more sales than social media giants Facebook and Twitter, which is why you probably want all the email marketing tips you can get.
+Studies have shown that email marketing campaigns help generate even more sales than social media giants Facebook and Twitter.

 For every one dollar companies spend on email marketing, they’re able to generate $40 in sales.
-Read more about the true return on investment email marketing tips can create for you.

-However, in order to get the most out of our list of email marketing tips, you have to go beyond just sending emails to your list.
+However, in order to get the most out of our list of email marketing tips, you have to go beyond just sending a number of emails to your list.

-Keep in mind that your customers and prospects are bombarded with email offers on a regular basis.
-Which is why your approach needs to be competitive and in line with current best practices and email marketing tips.
+This is why your approach needs to be competitive and in line with current best practices and email marketing best practices.

-Boost Your Sales with these 10 Email Marketing Tips
+Boost Your Sales With These 10 Email Marketing Tips

 Let us look into 10 practical and effective email marketing tips that you can apply today to improve your sales numbers.